vsilaev/tascalate-concurrent/README.md

 ...
 p1.cancel(true);
 ```
 In the example above `myConsumer` will be interrupted if already in progress.
-Both `p1` and `p2` will be resolved faulty: `p1` with [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html) and `p2` with [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html).
+Both `p1` and `p2` will be resolved faulty: `p1` with a [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html) and `p2` with a [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html).

-## 3. Helper class Promises
+## 3. Utility class Promises
 The class
 provides convenient methods to combine several `CompletionStage`-s: